emin-grbo/WWDCLounges/index.md

 ### A:
 NavigationLinks do not fully resolve their destinations until they are triggered, though the value of the destination view is created when the NavigationLink is created.
 In general, we recommend avoiding as much work as possible when a view is initialized, which would avoid potential issues here.
 This is important for performance.
 Instead, have that work be triggered within the view’s body, such as using onAppear or the new task() modifier.
-SwiftUI may reinitialize views for any number of reasons, and this is a normal part of the update process. (edited)
+SwiftUI may reinitialize views for any number of reasons, and this is a normal part of the update process.

 ---